debreczeniandras/battle-ship/doc/DOCUMENTATION.md

       "y": "E"
     }

-Computer user only a post request
+Computer type of player need only a post request with "empty" body.

     {
     }

 ### Status

 GET /battles/:battleId

 Get the status of the battle.
-(Check if it's still running or it has been finished for example.)
+This should be called after/before shooting, to check if the battle has already been won for example.

+### Get the shots of a player

+GET /api/v1/battles/{battleId}/players/{playerId}/shots

+This lists all the shots that have been fired by a user.